The Ride of a Lifetime: Chapter 5

 Well, the road just kept going and going…it also had some large hills and plenty of rough, muddy patches.
 Every now and again I would see a tiny hand painted sign saying “Tin’s Canteen, this way —>”.
 There was hardly anything out there, so I became intrigued by these vague signs.
 The rough, dirt road seemed endless.
 I really felt like I was in the middle of nowhere.

 Eventually the road led me up to lookout point...and wow, was I glad I continued all the way up there!
 It was an incredible view of a colorful fishing village below.
-I had come so far, I knew I had to explore this place...below is an even closer view with my Canon Powershot G3x (Find it HERE in PHL or SG)
+I had come so far, I knew I had to explore this place...below is a close up photo with my Canon Powershot G3x (Find it HERE in PHL or SG)

 I continued down the steep, rocky dirt road.
 It led me through a basketball game some local teens were playing, and I noticed a small opening nearby that led to the beach.